Frame 427320891

 An overage cost is the additional amount a customer pays when their usage exceeds the limits included in their subscription plan.
 It applies only to the portion of usage beyond the included allocation during a billing cycle.

-An overage charge is a fee billed when a customer goes past their plan’s included units.
+An overage charge is a fee billed when a customer consumes beyond their plan’s included units.
 The charge is calculated using a predefined per-unit rate and appears as an additional line item on the invoice.

 Yes.
 Many companies combine overage pricing with tiered plans, where each tier includes a different usage allowance and feature set.
 Higher tiers may also include lower per-unit rates or even overage discounts for customers who consistently exceed their limits.